nVotesOrg/nMix/README.md

 which will create the necessary jars in the target directory.
 These jars are referenced by the scripts below.

-* Run the trustees, with the run1.sh, run2.sh and ballots.sh scripts.
+* Run the trustees, with the run1.sh, run2.sh scripts.

 Once you've run setup.sh, you can begin the election process.
 To do this